 Sidney Poitier actually took over as the film’s director because he didn’t like the original POV, making this his debut behind the camera.

-Sadly, Buck and the Preacher did badly at the box office.
+Sadly, Buck and the Preacher flopped at the box office.
 Financially it only broke even, which apparently cost Poitier a deal with Columbia.
 The issue seemed to be that it was released at the time of the Blaxploitation boom, and critics and audiences incorrectly (in my opinion) lumped it in with that genre.

 People expecting another Shaft were obviously super f*cking confused to find themselves watching a mostly serious and mostly realistic Western.